syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/README.md

 > `JEKYLL_BUILD_LINKS`, defaults to `'no'`, if set to `'yes'` it updates the pages, and anchor links in the `${PROJECT_ROOT}/_data/links/` folder that will be used for autolink and tooltip generation

-Note: This can be triggered from navgen helper tool independently as well {: .notice}
+**NOTE:** This can be triggered from navgen helper tool independently as well {: .notice--primary}

 > `JEKYLL_BUILD_TOOLTIPS`, defaults to `'no'`, if set to `'yes'` it will generate the autolinks and tooltips into the final _site based on the content of `${PROJECT_ROOT}/_data/links/` folder

-Note: This could be a very long process, so if you are not working with the autolinks or tootltips, you can leave this option turned off (it will always run in the final CI site build process)
+**NOTE:** This could be a very long process, so if you are not working with the autolinks or tootltips, you can leave this option turned off (it will always run in the final CI site build process)
-{: .notice}
+{: .notice--primary}

 > `JEKYLL_USE_AUTO_PACK`, defaults to `'no'`, if set to `'yes'` it automatically invokes the pack helper tool to re-pack the `${PROJECT_ROOT}/assets/js/main.min.js` file if any changes detected in the `${PROJECT_ROOT}/_js/main.min.js` file. \
 > Yes, for various reasons currently only that file is watched in the `${PROJECT_ROOT}/_js/` folder, so once you've finished your modification in it, or in the other packed .js files, you can trigger the re-pack flow via e.g.